Home » Blog » How To Master The Knuckleball

 Mastering any particular pitch is extremely difficult and time-taking.
 The knuckleball pitchers that you see so easily have worked hard and practiced for ages before they could execute the knuckleball perfectly.

-If you’re really dedicated then you can learn the right way to throw a perfect knuckleball in a fairly short amount of time.
 A “fairly short amount of time” will vary from pitcher to pitcher, but to give you an idea – R.A.
 Dickey gave an interview where he mentioned that he practiced over and over again for about 2.5 years before he felt comfortable pitching the knuckleball.

 Keep in mind that R.A.
 Dickey pitched at the Major League level so he needed to perfect the pitch before lobbing in an easy home run to a batter.
 But it is a good indicator that a good knuckleball takes time and practice.